 Platte County Parks and Recreation Department

-Recognizing that Platte County is a growing and dynamic area with a population that demands the highest quality parks and recreation and wellness opportunities, the Platte County Commission has developed the Parks and Recreation Outreach Grant Program.
 This program is intended to promote the development of local parks and recreation facilities and programs within Platte County to enhance the quality of life for all residents.
-The program strengthens partnerships between the County, local governments, and nonprofit organizations to strategically meet the needs of local citizens.
+The program strengthens partnerships between the County, local governments, and non-profit organizations to strategically meet the needs of the citizens.

 GrantWatch ID#: 177481